klausbrunner/solarpositioning/README.md

 alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
 More than 1000 test points are included to validate against the reference code and other sources.

+> [!NOTE]
+> This library is **not** based on or derived from any code published by NREL, ENEA or other parties.
+It is an implementation precisely following the algorithms described in the respective papers.

 ## Usage

 ### Maven coordinates